Fieldwork

 Room and Board Arrangements:

-Accommodation will be provided at Faskally Holiday Park near Pitlochry.
-The park is located between Pitlochry and Killiecrankie, site of the beginnings of the Jacobite Uprising of 1689, located on the southern edge of the Cairngorms National Park.
+For those choosing to stay in the project accommodation this will be provided at Faskally Holiday Park near Pitlochry.
 Shared rooms will be provided, and the park has an onsite shop, bar, spa, and restaurant.
 All meals on work days will be provided for you during the project, with catering duties shared by the group.
 We will have a welcome dinner on our first night, and packed lunches for when we are out in the field (dietary requirements will be taken into account).
-The middle Saturday of the fortnight will consist of a free day, allowing participants to explore the surrounding area at their leisure.
+The field school will include a free day, allowing participants to explore the surrounding area at their leisure.
 This will be followed by day of field trips to nearby historic sites, and to provide you with an opportunity to embark on some luxury retail therapy.
+The park is located between Pitlochry and Killiecrankie, site of the beginnings of the Jacobite Uprising of 1689, on the southern edge of the Cairngorms National Park.
 Local highlights include Blair Castle, The Blair Atholl Distillery, Glen Shee Ski Centre and more.

 Academic Credit:

-Formal credit is not offered, however, participants will have the opportunity to build a portfolio, along with full training and copies of software used during the course that they can take away with them at the end.
+Formal credit is not offered, however, participants will have the opportunity to complete a training manual (£40 GBP) and build a portfolio, along with full training and copies of software used during the course that they can take away with them at the end.
 For participants who are completing an Archaeological Skills Passport all relevant sections will be signed off.
 A course syllabus can be provided on request, and can be used to help arrange credit with your own institution (arrangements for credit are to be made by participants and will not be arranged by HARP).

 Contact Information: